makersacademy/news-summary-challenge/README.md

 - removed API key by using Makers News Summary API
 - user story 2 - show image
 - make headline clickable (hash change)
+- see body of article
+- see image from article
+- modal